 As with many conditions, exercise can benefit those living with knee crepitus.
 Remember, these exercises are not a substitute for professional medical advice but can be a valuable addition to your overall knee health strategy.

-Starting slowly and listening to your body is essential.
-If you experience discomfort or pain, it’s best to consult a healthcare professional before continuing.
+It’s essential to start slowly and listen to your body.
+If you experience discomfort or pain, consult a healthcare professional before continuing.

 Gentle Movements and Stretches